-We shared photos of this fettuccine con funghi di porcini on social media and our inbox imploded, everyone wanted the recipe.
+We shared photos of this fettuccine with porcini mushrooms on social media and our inbox imploded, everyone wanted the recipe.
 Well, we do love a good white sauce and porcini mushrooms are delicious regardless if they’re dried, frozen, or at their peak freshness in the fall so here you go!

 Fresh Porcini Mushrooms

 In Calabria, Italy we’re based just 45 minutes away from the mountainous region on Sila, a national park.
 Sila has incredible mushrooms, but the porcini are truly out of this world!
-Lina and Salvatore are expert mushroom forager, and with Lina’s inexplicable good luck she always exits the heavily wooded area with a huge bag of safe to eat funghi.
+Lina and Salvatore are expert mushroom foragers, and with Lina’s inexplicable good luck she always exits the heavily wooded area with a huge bag of safe-to-eat funghi.

 When we can’t find mushrooms we stop at The Official Mushroom Forager’s home (we don’t know his name but know his address) and he always seems to have a bag of something delicious and fresh for us to take home.
 If you are familiar with fresh porcini mushrooms just know that they are huge!
 In fact, they can weigh up to 1kg and be as big as your head.
 They’re meaty and have such a unique taste, there’s not anything quite like them.